 Teams are judged based on their recommended course of action and their ability to identify the violations to the CFA Institute Code of Ethics & Standards of Professional Conduct.

 2020 CFA Societies Canada Ethics Challenge - Official Rules / Règles officielles

 Participation Agreement / Entente de participation

-See highlights from the 2017 Canadian Ethics Challenge.
+See highlights from the 2019 CFA Societies Canada Ethics Challenge.

 Competition kick-off with an interactive ethical decision making webinar hosted by CFA Institute.

 |January – February 2020||Local Competitions are held throughout the country.|